Green Class

 How are Green Class places allocated?

-Places are not allocated by The Nursery.
+Places are not allocated by the Nursery.
 A Local Authority Panel decides on place allocation and children are presented to the panel by professionals that already know them.
 This includes Portage Workers, Speech and Language Therapists and Paediatricians.

 What is Green Class?